 Over two years we more than doubled our company revenues, from 32.7M to 68.0M.
 We saw that those salespeople who embraced the strategy increased performance dramatically over the period.
 And those who did not embrace it either struggled to get by or washed out.
 Additionally, we found that accounts in the ideal segment that received more attention produced more opportunities and more revenue.
 And we saw that the sales cycle shortened, with the ideal segment moving the average time to close from 81 to 62 days.

 Related Reading: Create a Growth Imperative – Three Key Lessons

-What we witnessed demonstrated that smarter segmentation is not just a matter of more focused marketing, but a more holistic company-wide approach which modifies both the ideal client profile AND the way we interact with them.
+What we witnessed demonstrated that smarter segmentation is not just a matter of more focused marketing.
+Done right, it’s really a more holistic, company-wide approach which modifies both the ideal client profile AND the way we interact with them.
 It is rooted in a solid understanding of our company’s underlying generic strategy, its value proposition and the needs of the marketplace.
 It takes thorough analysis and a commitment to intentional action over an extended period of time.
-But, executed properly, it can be a powerful catalyst that sparks unprecedented growth.
+But, executed properly, it is a powerful catalyst that sparks unprecedented growth.

 Could your company benefit from a growth strategy like this?
 Reach out (click here) if you would like to discuss it in more detail, we’d love to help!